-I’ve explored many of Puglia’s lovely white-washed towns and villages but the one that had the most impact on me was Cisternino in the Valle D’Itria, Puglia on the south-east coast of Italy.
+I’ve explored many of Puglia’s lovely white-washed towns and villages but one that a great impact on me was Cisternino in the Valle D’Itria, Puglia on the south-east coast of Italy.
 I arrived with a group of friends but decided to wander off on my own to take some photos and get lost in the alleyways.

-There’s a maze of narrow streets here that invite you ever onwards to see what is around the next corner.
+Much like Locorotondo, another equally lovely whitewashed town in the valley, there’s a maze of narrow streets here that invite you ever onwards to see what is around the next corner.
 There were few people about in these backstreets despite, it being the time when locals go out for their passeggiata, an evening stroll.
 As I wandered, the sky turning an ever deeper shade of blue, Cisternino took on a magical air.
-In the stillness I heard distant laughter and a bell sounding the hour.
+In the stillness, I heard distant laughter and a bell sounding the hour.
 I sat down for a while simply to enjoy the moment.

 I continue my passeggiata.
 At times the archways became so low that even I, all 5 foot 1 of me, had to duck.